 When to Use Script Fonts

 Handwritten fonts can be similar to script fonts, but there are a few distinctions.
-Most significantly, script fonts typically use cursive letters while handwritten fonts may or may not be in cursive.
+Most significantly, script fonts typically use cursive letters, while handwritten fonts may or may not be in cursive.

 Also, while script fonts resemble handwriting, they are not usually intended to completely replicate handwriting.
-Handwritten fonts are intended to look like the text was actually written by hand, rather than simply inspired by handwriting.
+Handwritten fonts are intended to look like the text was actually written by hand rather than simply inspired by handwriting.

 Examples of Handwritten Fonts:

 The last of the font types that we’ll cover is blackletter or gothic.
-While blackletter fonts are not as commonly used as the other types of fonts today, they still serve a purpose in the right situation.
+While blackletter fonts are not as commonly used as the other styles of fonts today, they still serve a purpose in the right situation.
 They typically contain a combination of thick and thin strokes.